-- " to identify, select, evaluate and monitor students with additional needs at all levels in collaboration with the student, classroom teacher(s), parents/ guardians, educational assistant, resource teacher and community clinicians when necessary. - " to develop and administer an Individual Adaptive Plan (IAP) to ensure that the student has the support and direction to foster success. - " to support the work of the classroom teachers.
+- " to identify, select, evaluate and monitor students with additional needs at all levels in collaboration with the student, classroom teacher(s), parents/guardians, educational assistant, resource teacher and community clinicians when necessary. - " to develop and administer a Student Specific Plan (SSP) to ensure that the student has the support and direction to foster success. - " to support the work of the classroom teachers.